-July 22, 2014 Building series: a star of David in Williamsburg
+July 22, 2014 Building series: Clymer Street shul, and the last star of david

 In a previous post, I wrote about the Satmar Rabbi’s influence on the Williamsburg community, and that his anti-zionist stance can be seen all over Williamsburg, even among non-Satmar sects, in the absence of pro-Israeli symbols in its streets.
 Where Israeli flags and Jewish Stars were commonplace in Williamsburg before the non-Hasidic Orthodox population left, the Jewish stars have been vanishing.
 I used the Star of David from the Klausenburg Talmud Torah as an example, but I will follow up on that story of the broken glasswork of that old building in another post.
 (I know I’ve been a little backlogged in finishing some posts I’ve been working on but I hope to get to it soon.
 That building is a great story!)